 What is the purpose of fender vents?

 The main purpose of fender vents is to relieve built-up air pressure from inside the wheel arches which causes aerodynamic lift.
-Typically, there are air intake openings in the front of the bumper directing air over the brakes to cool them.
-This air gets trapped in the wheel arches and creates high pressure resulting in lift over the front wheels reducing traction.
-Relieving this built up high-pressure system in the wheel arches reduces front axle lift thus increasing safety.
+Typically, there are air intakes in the front of the bumper directing air over the brakes to cool them.
+This air gets trapped in the wheel arches and creates high pressure.
+High pressure results in lift over the front wheels reducing traction.
+Relieving this built up high-pressure system in the wheel arches reduces front axle lift thus increasing safety and grip.

 Another benefit of fender vents is to efficiently vent hot air generated by heavy breaking out in the air stream.
 Quickly relieving hot air generated from the brakes makes room for more cool air to pass over the brakes, thus increasing efficiency.
 Finally, it is worth mentioning that trapped air in the wheel arches also contributes to cabin noise.
 Reduction of cabin noise is more pleasant to drivers on long trips reduces driver fatigue.

 * For another topic on aerodynamic efficiency and lift reduction, read our article on rear diffusers.
 It explains what they are used for and how they work, click the link HERE.

 Do the fender vents vent hot air from the engine?

 No, not on BMWs.
 Some vehicles tie in the fender vents exhausting hot air trapped under the hood and out the fender but on BMW models the fender vents are not related to venting hot air from under the hood.